Apps & Resources

 • Dust the ceiling fans

-• Move one thing that’s out of place
+• Move one thing that’s out of place (set to recurring)

 • Sort the mail